Halfway Houses in Idaho

 • Accepts Medicaid

-• Residential detoxification, residential treatment and residential long term treatment
+• Residential treatment, residential long term treatment and intensive outpatient treatment

 Stewards Of Recovery Idaho Falls - Idaho Falls, ID

-Stewards Of Recovery Idaho Falls is a halfway house in Idaho Falls, ID, 83402 zip code.
+Stewards Of Recovery Idaho Falls is a sober living home in Idaho Falls, Idaho, 83402 zip code.

 Address: 651 L Street, Idaho Falls, ID 83402 in Bonneville County